 → Decreased population

-→ due to a combination of cell tower collections & Electromagnetic
+→ due to a combination of cell tower collections & Electromagnetic waves interfering with navigation

 - Lower productivity in nests